anthonwellsjo/dro/README.md

 ### docs
 ```
-    fn show_help(&mut self) {
-        self.action_responses.push(ActionResponse {
-            message: "
 Command:        Argument:

 s, see          -                   View all dros
 a, add          description         Add new dro with <description>
 md, markdone    index               Mark dro at position <index> as done
 mu, markundone  index               Mark dro at position <index> as undone
 pu, purge       -                   Deletes all dros that are marked as done
 h, help         -                   See documentation
 v, version      -                   See current version
-            ",
-            _type: ActionResponseType::Content,
-            dro: None,
-        });
-    }

 ```